zry98/movistar-home-hacks/README.en.md

 Hidden=false
 ```

-This will run Firefox in kiosk mode at startup, which you can only exit by pressing alt+F4 or using kill command in SSH.
+This will run Firefox in kiosk mode at startup, which you can only exit by pressing `alt+F4` or using `kill` command by SSH.

 ### Control display state from Home Assistant